-Follow these steps to connect the antenna cables.
+Follow these steps to connect the data, power, and RF cables to the antenna.

 a.
 In addition to the data and power cables, you will need to connect two 75Ω RF coax cables from the antenna to the belowdecks equipment.
 Use the guidelines in Figure 18 to determine the type of RF cables required.